-Some evenings ago I spent a few hours in a small paradise a few meters from my grandmother’s house in Vernazza, in the vineyard with vertical view of Cheo.
+Some evenings ago, I spent a few hours in a small paradise a few meters from my grandmother’s house in Vernazza, in the vineyard with a vertical view of Cheo.

-When in 1997 the Cinque Terre have been recognized as World Heritage by UNESCO and in the following two years were established both the Marine Protected Area and then the Natural Park under the same name, Bartalo and Lise have decided to invest their resources, their time and all their energy in the recovery of the hill overlooking the village of Vernazza that was back then covered with brambles and undergrowth.
+When in 1997, the Cinque Terre was recognized as World Heritage by UNESCO and in the following two years were established both the Marine Protected Area and then the Natural Park under the same name; Bartalo and Lise have decided to invest their resources, their time, and all their energy in the recovery of the hill overlooking the village of Vernazza that was back then covered with brambles and undergrowth.

 The recovery has not been easy.
-They first had to negotiate in order to rent or purchase the fields that did not belong to the family and recompose the territory, completely fragmented from the point of view of the property.
+They first had to negotiate to rent or purchase the fields that did not belong to the family and recompose the territory, completely fragmented from the property’s point of view.

-In a second time they needed an helicopter, an experienced staff and an immense determination and moral fortitude, but also a physical one to climb from terrace to terrace, rediscovering stone walls and fields extended for one and a half hectares.
+In a second time, they needed a helicopter, experienced staff, immense determination and moral fortitude, and a physical one to climb from terrace to terrace, rediscovering stone walls and fields extended for one and a half hectares.

 The vineyard then took years to bear fruits.
 For the record, since you plant it, it needs at least six years to be ready to get harvested for the first time.

-After years of sacrifice this couple of agronomists academics founded “Cheo” in 2003 and in 2010 they had the satisfaction to produce about 8,000 bottles, including white doc, Sciacchetrà and a red IGT.
+After years of sacrifice, this couple of agronomist academics founded “Cheo” in 2003, and in 2010 they had the satisfaction to produce about 8,000 bottles, including white doc, Sciacchetrà, and a red IGT.

-On October 25th 2011, however, much of this work has been wiped out in a few hours by the Cinque Terre flood that swept the and the buried Vernazza.
+On October 25th, 2011, much of this work has been wiped out in a few hours by the Cinque Terre flood that swept the and the buried Vernazza.
 Entire fields, dry stone walls, the monorail for grapes and materials transportation, warehouse … all lost.

 Despite this tragedy, however, they have not given up.
 They have rolled up their sleeves and started all over again.
-Currently production is picking up a good pace, although it still needs years for new plants to be harvested.
+Currently, production is picking up at a good pace, although it still needs years for new plants to be harvested.

 To say that I admire them is extremely simplistic …